GAMAKAYCARDS/dopetechnologia/ENV_SETUP.md

 ## Create .env.local file

-Create a file named `.env.local` in your project root (`site paid/dopetech/.env.local`) with the following content:
+Create a file named `.env.local` in your project root with the following content:

 ```env
 # Supabase Configuration